oopanuga/oopanuga.github.io/_posts/2015-04-16-React-Workshop.md

 _Angular, Knockout, Ember, jQuery, Ext...
 React?
 This is going mad.
 Why do I need to learn about another framework?_

-That were the questions I was asking to myself when my colleague Richard Kotze told me the first time about ReactJS.
+That was my thinking when my colleague Richard Kotze told me about ReactJS for the first time.
-He was telling so many great features about it and also we are going to use that in the team, so that last Tuesday we went together to a React workshop by Damjan Vujnovic, all that hosted by the [Skills Matter](https://skillsmatter.com/meetups/7024-a-mini-hands-on-react-workshop).
+He was telling so many great features about it and also we were possibly going to use it in the team, so that last Tuesday we went together to a React workshop by Damjan Vujnovic, all that hosted by the [Skills Matter](https://skillsmatter.com/meetups/7024-a-mini-hands-on-react-workshop).

-This was the abstract of the talk:
+This is the abstract of the talk:

 > React is a Javascript library for building User Interfaces and in this workshop, we'll explore React, while building a simple app.

-If you start reading about React first stupid things that you notice is that it has been created by Facebook and now it is used also in Instagram and few other places.
-I say stupid because that shouldn´t be a reason to choose a framework or another.
+If you start reading about React first thing that you notice, it has been created by Facebook (now it is used in Instagram and few other places).
+Well, is that I reason to choose a framework or another?

 Some of the key features of [React](http://facebook.github.io/react/) are: